VCityTeam/UD-SV/Vocabulary/Readme.md

 #### Web Ontology Language
 Web ontology language (OWL) is a language that can be used to:
 > "explicitly represent the meaning of terms in vocabularies and the relationships between those terms.
 This representation of terms and their interrelationships is called an [ontology](#ontology)."
-These ontologies are intepretable by computers and thus [reasoners](#reasoning) can be used to inference new relationships between these terms. - [OWL Web Ontology Language Overview](https://www.w3.org/TR/owl-features/)
+These ontologies are interpretable by computers and thus [reasoners](#reasoning) can be used to inference new relationships between these terms. - [OWL Web Ontology Language Overview](https://www.w3.org/TR/owl-features/)

 OWL uses the following structures to describe these concepts and relationships:
 * Classes - describes a concept, idea, object, etc.